ecmwf-projects/cads-obs-catalogue-manager/docs/index.md

  Usage: cadsobs make-production [OPTIONS]

  Upload datasets to the CADS observation repository.
  Read input data for a CADS observations dataset, homogenises it, partitions it and uploads it to the observation catalogue and storage.

-╭─ Options ──────────────────────────────────────────────────────────────────────────────────╮
+╭─ Options ───────────────────────────────────────────────────────────────────────────────────╮
 │ *  --dataset      -d      TEXT     Dataset name [required]                                  │
-│ *  --service-definition  -s      PATH     Path to the service_definition.json [required]   │
 │ *  --start-year           INTEGER  Year to start processing the data [required]             │ │ *  --end-year             INTEGER  Year to stop processing the data [required]              │ │    --config       -c      PATH     Path to the cdsobs_config yml.
-If not provided,  │ │                                           the function will search for the file            │ │                                           $HOME/.cdsobs/cdsobs_config.yml                  │ │                                           [env var: CDSOBS_CONFIG]                         │
+If not provided, the      │ │                                    function will search for the file                        │ │                                    $HOME/.cdsobs/cdsobs_config.yml                          │ │                                    [env var: CDSOBS_CONFIG]                                 │
+│ *  --source               TEXT     Source to process.
+Sources are defined in the service    │ │                                    definition file,in the sources mapping.                  │ │                                    [default: None]                                          │
+│                                    [required]                                               │
-│    --source                      TEXT     Process only a given source, by default it       │ │                                           processes all                                    │ │                                           [default: all]                                   │ │    --verbose             -v               Sets log level to debug                          │ │    --update              -u               If set, data overlapping in time (year and       │ │                                           month) with existing partitions will be read in  │ │                                           order to check if it changed these need to be    │ │                                           updated.
-By default, these time intervals will   │ │                                           be skipped.                                      │ │    --help                                 Show this message and exit.                      │ ╰────────────────────────────────────────────────────────────────────────────────────────────╯
+│    --update       -u               If set, data overlapping in time (year and month) with   │ │                                    existing partitions will be read in order to check if it │ │                                    changed these need to be updated.
+By default, these time │ │                                    intervals will be skipped.                               │ │    --start-month          INTEGER  Month to start reading the data.
+It only applies to the  │ │                                    first year of the interval.
+Default is 1.                │ │                                    [default: 1]                                             │ │    --help                          Show this message and exit.                              │ ╰─────────────────────────────────────────────────────────────────────────────────────────────╯

 ```